saminala/ocaml.org/data/pages/governance.md

 ### Initiating a Project

-Any proposal for new work should be raised and discussed on the Infrastructure mailing list.
-If there is consensus among Maintainers that the work fits within an existing Project, then the Maintainers of that Project can take it forward.
+<s>Any proposal for new work should be raised and discussed on the Infrastructure
+mailing list.</s> If there is consensus among Maintainers that the work fits within an existing Project, then the Maintainers of that Project can take it forward.

-If a new subdomain is required, then a brief proposal should be made on the Infrastructure list that covers:
+If a new subdomain or a new GitHub project is required, then a brief proposal should be made <s>on the Infrastructure list</s> that covers:

 - The aims and purpose of the Project (inc name of the subdomain required)
 - Specific resources required and for how long (e.g., VMs)